contiamo/openapi-generator-go/README.md

 ### The router generator
 We chose `go-chi` because it is fast, supports the standard library Handler interface, and is easy to add middlewares using `r.Use`.

 The generator will create a method `NewRouter` and handler interfaces that you must then implement and pass to `NewRouter`.
 It is important to note that it does not generate any handler logic, just the required interfaces.
-Handlers can be grouped into specific interaces by adding `x-handler-group: <Name>` to your schema.
+Handlers can be grouped into specific interfaces by adding `x-handler-group: <Name>` to your schema.
 This is one of the only schema extensions we have added to improve our code generation.
 The handler interface will be called `NameHandler` and will have a method matching the `operationId` from the spec.

 For example, each of our projects will implement a project specific `NewRouter` that does the handler configuration and  initialization of the generated router.
 In the next example, `openapi.NewRouter` is generated using